LINBIT/windrbd/README.md

 If you have a binary package, you don't need to install CygWin since the Cygwin DLL comes with the binary package.
 Commands like drbdadm and windrbd should work out-of-the-box with the Windows cmd shell.
+We strongly recommend to use the binary packages provided by Linbit since they are signed with a DigiCert key and therefore should load without putting Windows into test mode.
+Note that WinDRBD does not support SecureBoot currently but we are working on this.

 For detailed build instructions, please see the file INSTALL.
 Having said that you need a Windows 7 box with CygWin installed (Windows 10